 What is a Bruel & Kjaer 5128?

-While it may look suspiciously like a crash test dummy, our new head is actually a very expensive, state-of-the-art piece of acoustic measurement equipment known as an artificial head.
-In fact, it’s the same gear used by the big players in tech to develop the very products we test.
+While it may look suspiciously like a crash test dummy, our new head is actually a very expensive, state-of-the-art piece of acoustic measurement equipment known as an artificial head, or “test stand”.
+In fact, it’s the same head used by the big players in tech to develop the very products we test.

 This head simulator uses a much more realistic ear canal, outer ear, and microphone capsule setup than anything else on the market currently.
 The ear canal itself was created by averaging and smoothing 3D models of individual ear canal features from the MRI scans of 40 different people.
-Bruel & Kjaer also went a little crazy updating the surrounding structures including emulating the change in tissue and bone density from the outer ear to the inner ear, but you can watch the video above if you’re curious about that.
-The end result is a Head and Torso Simulator (HATS) that can more accurately recreate the conditions inside a human ear.
+Bruel & Kjaer also updated the surrounding structures including emulating the change in tissue and bone density from the outer ear to the inner ear, but you can watch the video above if you’re curious about that.
+The end result is that it can more accurately recreate the conditions in and around a human ear.